 How do you qualify for the the Citizenship by Investment programme in Turkey?

-- You deposit $500,000 in a Turkish bank (and can even earn interest) for three years
+- You deposit $500,000 in Turkish Liras in a Turkish bank for three years.

-- You invest $250,000 in Turkish real estate and must keep it for at least three years.
-It can be new apartments, second hand apartments, or a combination of a few small apartments
+- You invest $400,000 in Turkish real estate and must keep it for at least three years.
+It can be new apartments, second hand apartments, or a combination of a few small apartments.

 Step 1 – Obtaining the Certificate of Conformity